Ely, Minnesota Destination Guide – The Best of Boundary Waters

 This is a 12.3 mile slot canyon hike that is great for beginners to advanced.
 It does require ropes, harnesses, and repelling gear; so, it is best to go with a guided tour or with an experienced partner.
 Often called the little sister of The Narrows (mentioned above), Orderville Canyon packs a lot of beauty, but requires more technical canyoneering skills.
 It is most popular in summer and fall.

 If you want to see Zion National Park from a bird’s eye view, climb one-thousand-foot Tooele Tower.
 For seasoned climbers, this is a relatively easy rock climbing experience.
-If you are new to the sport or just want to do it with a guide, hit up Zion Rock and Mountain Guides.
+If you are new to the sport or just want to do it with a guide, find and book with top rated guides.

 As the park doesn’t allow private vehicles during peak summer months, you have a couple of options to discover the beauty of Zion: take the park shuttles or explore the park on e-bike or bicycle.
 Although the shuttles eliminate a lot of traffic on the park road, there is often a long wait to get on a shuttle.
 Plus, most shuttles fill up quickly.
 An easy alternative to shuttles is to rent a bike to explore the park on your own.
 Bikes are only allowed on park roads, not trails.